ahoffer/osgi/01-bundle-lesson/README.md

 # Lesson 01 - First Bundle

+### Step 0 - Modularity in Java, Maven, and OSGi
+- Read about the different views of [modularity](bundles-overview.md)
+- Learn about module lifecycle in OSGi

 ### Step 1 - Create a maven project
 - Create a simple maven project with a POM file